We believe that all money should be spent or invested, never saved. Yes, this even includes an emergency fund.

 - Send your kids to college

-In 500 words or less, I’ll share my philosophy on why this is one big lie.
+In roughly 500 words, we will share our philosophy on why saving money is one big lie.

 Since the 1960s, McDonald’s has gotten exponentially more efficient.
 Today, it has more sophisticated methods for farming, transporting, fertilizing, communicating, and antibiotics to keep cows healthy.
 With all this advancement, McDonald’s should be able to produce more burgers at a lower cost to keep prices down.
 So why in the world is the average cost of a burger increasing?
 Answer: inflation.